 The Levine Scholars Program has a four-step scholarship nomination/application process that includes the following:

-- You can access the self-nomination questionnaire here starting on August 15 for the current application cycle.
+- You can access the self-nomination questionnaire starting on August 15 for the current application cycle.
 As a way of helping you determine your competitiveness for the Levine Scholarship, we ask that you take some time with your responses to the questionnaire.
-Your responses to the questionnaire will determine your ability to access the self-nomination form.
+Your answers to the questionnaire will determine your ability to access the self-nomination form.

 - Submitting the SAT or ACT is optional.